FlareXes/iThACK-PassMag-Archive/README.md

 - Check Is Your Passwords Are Shown In Data Breaches And On Dark Web

 - Passwords Are Never Exposed To Variable For Long Time.
 Accomplished By Only Using Variables In Block Scope (No Memory Leak.
 This Measure Has Taken For Binary Exploitition Pentesters)

+# Special Thanks To Kalle For Such A Great Idea